 Another great feature of TrainerRoad is its Performance Analytics.
-It can combine your indoor and outdoor cycling data for a more accurate representation of your performance.
+It can combine your indoor and outdoor cycling data to represent your performance accurately.

-You can visualize your training consistency and quality via its Training Stress Chart tool.
+Your training consistency and quality can be visualized via its Training Stress Chart tool.

 Do you want to know if you are getting faster?
-Use the Personal Records Chart tool to compare your stats from your current and past season.
+Use the Personal Records Chart tool to compare your stats from your current and past seasons.

-To use TrainerRoad, you need any of these three: a smart trainer, a power meter, or a speed sensor and a supported indoor trainer.
+To use TrainerRoad, you need any of these three: a smart trainer, a power meter, a speed sensor, and a supported indoor trainer.